thanghoang/academic-kickstart/content/news/data/index.md

     highlight: 0

   - date: 2024-10-15
-    title: "Congratulations to Arman for getting the ACSAC student conferenceship award!"
+    title: "Congratulations to Arman for getting the 2024 ACSAC Student Conferenceship Award!"
     highlight: 0

   - date: 2024-09-17